nWidart/DbExporter/readme.md

 DbExportHandler::ignore('tableToIgnore')->migrate();
 DbExportHandler::ignore('tableToIgnore')->seed();
 ```
-You can also send an array of tables to ignore.
+You can also pass an array of tables to ignore.